-The Council will set rates in accordance with this Annual Plan for the financial year 2003/04 for \$152.07M.
-This is the amount that the ratepayers of Christchurch will be required to contribute in order to fund this draft Plan.
+The Council will set rates in accordance with this Annual Plan for the financial year 2003/04 which total \$154.89M.
+This is the amount that the ratepayers of Christchurch will be required to contribute in order to fund this Plan.

 The Council has resolved on a range of rating policies.
-The full detail of these is on pages 175 to 186.
+The full detail of these is on pages 187 to 192.
 These are generally a continuation of those used last year.
 However the impact may change for individual rating units.
-These policies are subject to this Annual Plan special consultation process.